endless-hu/orm-autopilot/docs/iter2.md

 3. User passwords should be stored as hashes.
 When creating a user record in the user database, we should generate a **salt** randomly, append the salt to the plain-text password, hash it, then store it in the "password" column.
 Any hash algorithms (MD5, SHA1, SHA256...) are acceptable.
+4. The `User` model should provide a public method `login_as(user_email)` to help Cucumber to authenticate a testing user.
+The mothod will set a token for the user identified by `user_email`.
-4. Every time we invoke ChatGPT APIs, we should check if the user provides its own API key, and prioritize the user-provided API key.
+5. Every time we invoke ChatGPT APIs, we should check if the user provides its own API key, and prioritize the user-provided API key.

 ### Page Description